Sources: Russian officials bragged they could use Flynn to influence Trump

 Trump angrily denied any collusion with Russia this week and denounced the newest investigation -- now in the hands of special counsel Robert S. Mueller III -- as "a witch hunt."

 And he has remained steadfast in his loyalty to Flynn, even as the scrutiny surrounding his fired aide continues to weigh down his presidency.
-Trump urged then-FBI Director James Comey Jr. in February to drop the bureau's investigation into Flynn and "let this go," according to a memo Comey wrote at the time.
-The conversation, first reported by the New York Times earlier this week, has opened the president up to charges from critics of obstruction of justice.
+Trump urged then-FBI Director James Comey in February to drop the bureau's investigation into Flynn and "let this go," according to a memo Comey wrote at the time.
+The conversation, first reported by The New York Times earlier this week, has opened the President up to charges from critics of obstruction of justice.

-Trump's obvious bond with Flynn, like his relationship with Attorney General Jeff Sessions and other top advisors, appears rooted in the fact that they supported his then-longshot presidential campaign last year at a time when most Republicans were ostracizing him.
+Trump's obvious bond with Flynn, like his relationship with Attorney General Jeff Sessions and other top advisers, appears rooted in the fact that they supported his then-longshot presidential campaign last year at a time when most Republicans were ostracizing him.